Latice: 2005: four-year-old season

-For the 2005 season, Latice was transferred to race in the United States where she was trained by Jonathan Sheppard and raced in the clours of Strawbridge's Augustin Stable.
+For the 2005 season, Latice was transferred to race in the United States where she was trained by Jonathan Sheppard and raced in the colours of Strawbridge's Augustin Stable.
 On her North American debut the filly started favourite for the Waya Stakes over one and a half miles at Saratoga Race Course in August and won by one and three quarter lengths having taken the lead on the far turn.
 After running third behind Spotlight and With Affection when carrying top weight of 123 pounds in the Cicada Stakes at Delaware Park Racetrack Latice was stepped up in class for the E. P. Taylor Stakes at Woodbine Racetrack on 23 October.
 Ridden by José Santos she took the lead in the straight but was overtaken in the closing stages and beaten half a length by Honey Ryder.
 On her final race of the year Latice started favourite for the Long Island Handicap at Aqueduct Racetrack on 5 November but came home fifth behind Olaya.